Agile Cultures

 Agile cultures did not arise in isolation.
 As described by the Working Origins timeline, they were built on earlier layers of emotions and drives, social learning, trust and trade, instruction and iconic language, myth and mediation.
 By 90,000 years ago, Homo sapiens already had these core foundations.

 What emerged was a better integration of biological capacities.
-Improved memory and foresight aligned with cultural practices of exploration, planning, and shared meaning.
-Flexible communities formed and crossed ecological barriers, carrying human presence across the globe.
+As mentioned, improved memory and foresight aligned with cultural practices of exploration, planning, and shared meaning.
+This allowed flexible and agile communities to cross ecological barriers, carrying human presence across the globe.

 These same capacities later supported the domestication of plants and animals in the Neolithic period.
 Humans shifted from moving through landscapes to reshaping them.
 Over time, expanding coordination and symbolic systems laid the groundwork for settled societies and eventually civilizations.
 Agile cultures became the platform for everything that followed.